NeblioTeam/neblio-api-lib-csharp/docs/TestnetNTP1Api.md

 <a name="testnetbroadcasttx"></a>
 # **TestnetBroadcastTx**
-> BroadcastTxResponse TestnetBroadcastTx (BroadcastTxRequest body)
+> BroadcastTxResponse TestnetBroadcastTx (BroadcastTxRequest broadcastTxRequest)

 Broadcasts a signed raw transaction to the network